batuka1983-maker/drawzy_public/privacy_policy.md

 5) Data Sharing
 We do not sell personal data.
 Data may be shared only with the services above for app functionality and analytics.
+Country sharing is optional and can be disabled in Settings.

-6) In-App Purchases
+7) In-App Purchases
 Purchases are processed by Apple App Store / Google Play.
 Payment details are not collected or stored by the app.

-7) Children's Privacy
+8) Children's Privacy
 The app is rated 4+ and is not specifically directed to children under 13.
 Parents can contact us if they believe data was collected.”

-8) Data Retention & Security
+9) Data Retention & Security
 We keep data only as long as necessary.
 We use reasonable security measures.

-9) Changes
+10) Changes
 This policy may be updated.
 Updates will be posted here.

 Contact